DeividasMat/facial_keypoint_detection/README.md

 # Facial Keypoint Detection

 ## Overview
 This project are part of Computer vision Nanodergee via Udacity.
 Facial keypoints  specify the areas of the nose, eyes, mouth, etc on the face, classified by 68 key points.
-Using CNN, pytorch and opencv build a facial keypoint detection system that takes any images with humna faces and detect main 68 keypoints.
+Using CNN, pytorch and opencv build a facial keypoint detection system that takes any images with human faces and detect main 68 keypoints.

 ## Structure